What do you do when it’s just not fun anymore?

 I’ve always been a corporate gal.
-The first 30 years of my career I spent in the second-largest media company in the country, first as a part-time typesetter, then reporter and later as an editor and associate publisher.
+The first 30 years of my career I spent in the second-largest media company in the country, working my way up from a part-time job to editor and associate publisher.

 I immersed myself in my new job as president of the Key Largo Chamber of Commerce — so much so that my staff would knock on my door at 6 p.m. and ask, “Are you planning to spend the night?”

-That’s who I am — throwing myself in to whatever I set my mind to do with little regard for clocks or schedules.
+That’s what I do — throw myself in to the current situation with little regard for clocks or schedules.
 It felt not only right, but exhilarating to jump in to this new field and use my years of management experience to help business owners and managers thrive and prosper.

 The fun was gone

-After five years, though, the fun was gone…or at least seriously on the wane.
+After five years as the chamber chief, though, the fun was seriously on the wane.
 At that point, I’d had about 60 bosses, a continuing revolving door of well-meaning volunteer board members whose main focus was rightfully on their own business.
 Some were great bosses and others…well…I knew they would rotate out, given time.
 It was just a matter of surviving them.

 Life is too short to merely survive.